Facebook plans customizable filters for nudity and violence

 This approach allows Facebook to give vocal, engaged users choice, while establishing reasonable localized norms, without ever forcing specific policies on anyone or requiring all users to configure complicated settings.

-To classify potentially objectionable content Facebook will lean more heavily on artificial intelligence, which is already delivering 30% of all content flags to its human reviewers.
+To classify potentially objectionable content Facebook will lean more heavily on artificial intelligence, which is already delivering 30 percent of all content flags to its human reviewers.
 Over time, Zuckerberg hopes Facebook’s AI will learn to make nuanced distinctions, such as between terrorist propaganda and a news report about a terrorist attack.

 There are still plenty of questions about how this system will work.
 For example, what happens to teens?
 Do they get strict defaults or the same control, and do parents have license to select their kids’ settings?
 And we don’t know when this will launch, though Zuckerberg implied it would all take time.

 This new system of governance could make Facebook’s policies feel less overt, as they should align with local norms.
-It might also be a boon to certain content creators, such a photographers or painters that make nude art, videographers who capture action or war, or unfiltered pundits with niche views.
+It might also be a boon to certain content creators, such as photographers or painters who make nude art, videographers who capture action or war or unfiltered pundits with niche views.

 Personalized and localized site governance might prove more democratic than treating Facebook as one giant country.
-Its 2012 experiment with allowing people to vote on policies failed and was scrapped because it required 30% of a users to vote on long, complicated documents of changes for their majority decision to be binding.
+Its 2012 experiment with allowing people to vote on policies failed and was scrapped because it required 30 percent of a users to vote on long, complicated documents of changes for their majority decision to be binding.
 The final vote would have needed 300 million votes to be binding, but received just 619,000.
 Now users who don’t “vote” on their settings receive the local defaults, “like a referendum” in a U.S. state.

 Zuckerberg also outlined several other product development plans.
 Facebook hopes to add more suggestions for local Groups to tie users deeper into their communities.
-Facebook will also give Group leaders more tools, akin to what Faebook provides Page owners.
-Zuckerberg didn’t provide specifics, but those features might include analytics about what content is engaging, the ability to set more types of admins and moderators, or the option to add outside app functionality.
+Facebook will also give Group leaders more tools, akin to what Facebook provides Page owners.
+Zuckerberg didn’t provide specifics, but those features might include analytics about what content is engaging, the ability to set more types of admins and moderators or the option to add outside app functionality.

-As far as safety and information, Facebook wants to expand AI detection of bullying or self-harm, and potentially allow people to report mental health issues, disease, or crime.
+As far as safety and information, Facebook wants to expand AI detection of bullying or self-harm, and potentially allow people to report mental health issues, disease or crime.
 And to fight polarization and sensationalism, not just objectively fake news, it wants to present users with a range of sources across the political spectrum about a given topic.
 That could potentially come through showing Related Articles on links that draw on sources from other parts of the spectrum.

 The central theme of these changes is Facebook empowering users to define their own experience.
-It wants to see the world move towards a supportive, safe, informed, civically engaged, and inclusionary global community.
+It wants to see the world move toward a supportive, safe, informed, civically engaged and inclusive global community.
 But it still sees itself as just a tool, with the direction of progress defined by those who wield it.

 0